 - You want to make a backup for your important data and that’s why you want to copy folders between two Google Drive accounts.

-- With the increase of data, there is less and less storage space in Google Drive, so that you need to create another account to store some folders.
+- With the increase in data, there is less and less storage space in Google Drive, so you need to create another account to store some folders.